MuckT/reading-notes/class-13.md

   * Cookies are limited to about 4 KB of data

-* Precursors to Local Storage
+* Precursors to Local Storage - Most of these solutions were either specific to a single browser, or required third party plugins.

   * Microsoft userData